Jaime-Analytics/Hospitality-Revenue-Guest-Behavior-Dashboard-/README.md

 ## **1. Overview**

-This project started with a simple idea: take a raw hotel booking dataset and turn it into something a real hotel manager could use — not just a pretty dashboard, but a tool that actually answers business questions.
+This project started with a simple idea: take a raw hotel booking dataset and turn it into something a real hotel manager could use, not just a pretty dashboard, but a tool that actually answers business questions.

 I walked through the full BI workflow:

-- exploring and cleaning data in SQL
+- Exploring and cleaning data in SQL
-- shaping it in Power Query
+- Shaping it in Power Query
-- building a clean data model
+- Building a clean data model
-- writing DAX that makes sense
+- Writing DAX that makes sense
-- designing visuals that tell a story
+- Designing visuals that tell a story

 The final result is a two‑page Power BI report that shows **how the hotel is performing** and **why it’s performing that way**.